SpinWearables/SpinWearables.github.io/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Basic/1D_Rotation_Light_Up_Basic.ino.md

 ```
 </div>
 <div class="side-text">
-Insturctions in a loop function are repeated over and over again,
+Instructions in a loop function are repeated over and over again,
 in other words, "in a loop".
 </div>
 <div class="code">